gguillotte/mdsrd5/mdsrd5.md

 </tr>
 <tr class="even">
 <td align="center">98–00</td>
 <td align="left">If you targeted a creature, it must make a DC 15 Constitution saving throw.
 If you didn't target a creature, you become the target and must make the saving throw.
 If the saving throw fails by 5 or more, the target is instantly petrified.
 On any other failed save, the target is restrained and begins to turn to stone.
 While restrained in this way, the target must repeat the saving throw at the end of its next turn, becoming petrified on a failure or ending the effect on a success.
-The petrification lasts until the target is freed by the greater restoration spell or similar magic.</td>
+The petrification lasts until the target is freed by the <a href="#greater-restoration"><em>greater restoration</em></a> spell or similar magic.</td>
 </tr>
 </tbody>
 </table>